paulharter/fam/README.md

 ##Field Options

-There are four optional arguments when creating a field:
+There are five optional arguments when creating a field:

 - **required** - A boolean, false by default that asserts that this field must be present.
 - **immutable** - A boolean, false by default asserts that you cannot change the value of ths field once it has been set.
 - **default** - A default value for this field that will be returned on read if this field is absent from the underlying json.
 None by default.
 - **cascade_delete** - Only applies to ReferenceTo and ReferenceFrom fields.
 A boolean, false by default, which if true will delete the object the reference points to when this object is deleted.

 ##Validation